eturro/mmseq/README.md

 In order to assess whether the log fold change between group A and group B is different to the log fold change between group C and group D, assuming there are two observations per group, [this matrices file](https://raw.github.com/eturro/mmseq/master/doc/dod2.mat) would be appropriate.

 By default, `mmdiff` includes a global intercept alpha.
 If you prefer to fix alpha=0 and instead use the M covariate matrix to define multiple independent intercepts (beta), then set the option `-fixalpha`.

-`mmdiff` can also be used to obtain class-specific expression summaries without performing model comparison.
-To do this, specify a prior probability of either model to zero (use `-p 0`), remove the intercept term using `-fixalpha` and use the M matrix to group samples into groups using a matrices file such as the following, which groups samples into sets of two:
+This can be used to obtain class-specific expression summaries without performing model comparison: specify a prior probability of either model to zero (use `-p 0`), remove the intercept term using `-fixalpha` and use the M matrix to group samples into groups using a matrices file such as the following, which groups samples into sets of two:

     # M; no. of rows = no. of observations
     1 0 0